 In Tokyo, most parts of the city provide free Wi-Fi—from airports to hotels, restaurants to railway stations.
-Most AirBnB hosts in the city even offer free portable Wi-Fi for their guests, so traveling without the local SIM card or international roaming is possible.
+Most AirBnB hosts in the city even offer free portable Wi-Fi, so traveling without local SIM card or international roaming is possible.
 However, you can buy local SIM card at any airports or convenience stores.
 For Indonesian travelers, you can get one from both offline and online local travel agencies.

 However, from what I've experienced, trying to greet and communicate with the local people in Japanese is just a great way to show that you respect them and that you're just being friendly with them.
 It's because Japanese people are very friendly and polite!
 You would often see local people greet each other (even to strangers!) and do a lot of bowing.
 It makes me think that it would be rude to not to even try to exchange greetings with them in their respectful way.
 Here are some basic Japanese phrases and greetings you can learn, which also can be very helpful while traveling in Japan:

-- You're welcome - Do itashimashite (formal, although for this expression, I often found that people tend to just exchanging "Arigatou gozaimashita")
+You're welcome - Do itashimashite (formal, although I often that people tend to just exchanging "Arigatou gozaimashita")